T4rg3n/RES-REL-SERVER/README.md

 ## Adding data with POST

 You can add custom data to the API on the same endpoints as those you were reading from.
 You'll need to send an HTTP POST request that contains a JSON form.
-All parameters are required except ID.
+All parameters are usually required except ID.

 <br>